folio-org/okapi/doc/guide.md

 ### Running Okapi itself

 Now we are ready to start Okapi.
-Note: for this example to work it is important that current directory of the Okapi is the top-level directory `.../okapi`.
+Note: for this example to work it is important that the current directory of the Okapi is the top-level directory `.../okapi`.

 ```